softlab-ntua/bencherl/README.md

 string that contains the date and time when the run started.

-In the result directory, there is one subdirectory for each one of the benchmarks that was run with the same name as the benchmark.
+In the result directory, there is one subdirectory for each one of the benchmarks that was run, with the same name as the benchmark.
 Each such directory has three sub-directories:
 * `graphs`, which contains the scalability graphs;
 * `output`, which contains the output that the benchmark produced during its execution;